techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 Theses key value pairs between triple-dashed lines are called **Front Matters**.

 There are many default Front Matter provided by Jekyll which you can use.
-Link is available in Further Study Material
+Link is available in **Further Study Material**.

 What we need to create a non veg category recipe blog post
 - We will create a custom layout named post.md just like home.md in _layouts folder.
 - Rename file from 2020-06-12-welcome-to-jekyll.markdown to 2020-06-12-butterChicken.markdown
    - File Name should be in this format only - YYYY-MM-DD-name-here.md
-- We need to provide URL to the post using permalink front matter.
+- We need to provide URL to the post using **permalink** front matter.
-- Then We will modify other Front Matters for our post like title, date and categories.
+- Then we will modify other Front Matters for our post like title, date and categories.
-- Write blog post
+- At last, write blog post

 ### So lets start -
 - create post.md in _layouts folder and lets create a layout which has navigation and footer and in between your blog content.